Tyrn/wei/the-insider-en.typ

      "Shavash!
 I don't believe that my people will elect a zealot or a fool!
 They will elect a smart man.
-Shavash will bribe everybody and everybody will like him, he will even find  a path to the zealots' hearts using his spies - but  while I  am alive,  Mr. Bemish,  I will not  allow Shavash  to rule  my people.
+Shavash will bribe everybody and everybody will like him, he will even find  a path to the zealots' hearts using his spies---but  while I  am alive,  Mr. Bemish,  I will not  allow Shavash  to rule  my people.
 We don't have a god similar to your Satan but believe me, if we did, Shavash would be his son."

      Before leaving Bemish, the sovereign Varnazd suddenly brought his guest to  a pavilion where  the  paintings  drawn the previous centuries hung.
-The paintings  covered the  wall like a spotty carpet  -  like  an iconostasis - small  marble altars,  braziers and  gold basins  with  fresh pine  branches floating in them, stood in front of the most beautiful paintings.
+The paintings  covered the  wall like a spotty carpet---like  an iconostasis---small  marble altars,  braziers and  gold basins  with  fresh pine  branches floating in them, stood in front of the most beautiful paintings.

-     Bemish saw a girl and a dragon immediately - an altar stood in front of it  - and Bemish thought  worriedly  whether  the brazier  smoke  harmed the drawing or, to the contrary, protected it.
+     Bemish saw a girl and a dragon immediately---an altar stood in front of it---and Bemish thought  worriedly  whether  the brazier  smoke  harmed the drawing or, to the contrary, protected it.

      "I would like to give it to you," the emperor said.
 Bemish bowed.